HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Avoid pineapples with soft spots, watery "eyes", or discoloration.

-• Pick a pineapple whose shell is golden about halfway up--the gold color starts at the bottom and moves toward the top.
+• Pick a pineapple whose shell is golden about halfway up—the gold color starts at the bottom and moves toward the top.

 Prepping The Pineapple

-Twist off the green crown, rinse the pineapple, and pat it dry.
+Cutting the shell from a hybrid pineappleTwist off the crown, rinse the pineapple, and pat it dry.
 Cut off the top and bottom, then cut off the shell in strips, using a sawing motion with a very sharp knife.

-Cut the pineapple into 1/2" slices, then remove the core from each slice using a tablespoon measure or a melon baller.
+Removing the core from each sliceCut the pineapple into 1/2″ slices and remove the core from each slice using a tablespoon measure or a small round cutter.

 Sugar-Coating The Slices